AegonApi/notification-test/README.md

 # notification-test
-Repository to test the visibility change and release notify github actions
+Repository to test the visibility change and release notify github actions.